Seiya Suzuki Player Props: Cubs vs. Brewers

 Seiya Suzuki At The Plate

-- Suzuki has picked up an RBI in 32.8% of his games this year, with more than one RBI in 6.3% of his games.
-He has also produced three or more runs in one contest.
+- Suzuki has driven in a run in 21 games this season (32.3%), including four games with more than one RBI (6.2%).
+He has also driven home three or more of his team's runs in one contest.

-- In 22 of 64 games this season, he has scored, and three of those games included multiple runs.
+- He has scored a run in 23 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.